triggerdotdev/trigger.dev/CONTRIBUTING.md

       ```
       pnpm run db:seed
       ```
-5. Run the project.
+5. Run the app.
 See the section below.

 ## Running

-You can run the project with:
+1. You can run the app with:
       ```
       pnpm run dev --filter webapp
       ```

-It should run on `port:3030`
+      It should run on port `3030`: [http://localhost:3030](http://localhost:3030/)

+2. Once the app is running click the magic link button and enter your email.
+3. Check your terminal, the magic link email should have printed out.
+4. Paste the magic link shown in your terminal into your bowser to login.

 ## Making a pull request